Half Body Scan

 - No changes in diet or medication are necessary.

-Note: you must wait 3 months after major breast surgery, chemotherapy or radiation before having a breast scan, and at least 1 month after a biopsy or minor surgery, such as mole removal, for results to be accurate.
+Note: you must wait 3 months after pregnancy, nursing, major breast surgery, chemotherapy, or radiation before having a breast scan, and at least 1 month after a biopsy or minor surgery, such as mole removal, for results to be accurate.

 What to Expect

-You will be asked to remove all upper body clothing and jewelry.
+You will be asked to disrobe all clothing down to your underwear and remove all jewelry.
 We will supply you with a lightweight cover to wear for privacy while you acclimate to the room’s temperature.
 Prior to your scan, we will review your intake form with you.
-Please be sure to inform us of any recent skin lesions that may affect your results.
-Thermal images of your upper half body will then be taken (unless other regions requested).
+Please be sure to inform us of any recent skin lesions that may affect the results.
+Thermal images of the full body will then be taken.
 Following your scan, we will review your images with you and answer any questions you may have.
 Your scans will be sent to a physician for interpretation.
 Reports are normally back within 48 hours and will be securely e-mailed to you (unless alternate method requested).

 You are welcome to bring a companion or partner to be present during your examination and image review.